abinit/abinit/doc/mkdocs-user-guide/respfn.md

 of the ddk wavefunctions.

-As mentioned in the introduction, inside the response-function part of the code, the calculation proceeds in two steps : first the calculation of the first order derivative of the wavefunctions (1WF), then the combinations of these 1WF to build the 2DTE and 3DTE.
+As mentioned in the introduction, inside the response-function part of the code, the calculation proceeds in two steps: first the calculation of the first order derivative of the wavefunctions (1WF), then the combinations of these 1WF to build the 2DTE and 3DTE.

 In an initialisation part, the input file and all the ground-state files are read, and a few basic quantities are constructed.

-In the first part, every perturbation is examined, one at a time, separately :
+In the first part, every perturbation is examined, one at a time, separately:

   * A file containing previous RF wavefunctions is eventually read.

   * The minimisation of the variational expression is performed, and this procedure generates the 1WF as well as the first-order density and potential.

   * It is possible, knowing these quantities for the perturbation ipert1, to construct all the 2DTE with respect to this perturbation and any ipert2, except for ipert2 being an homogeneous electric field, in which case the derivative of the ground-state wavefunctions with respect to their wavevector (ddk) is also needed.
     This feature has been implemented for ipert2 being any phonon (of the same wavevector than ipert1), or an homogeneous electric field.

   * The first-order wavefunctions (1WF) are written as well as the first-order density or potential (if requested).

 ## 5 List of relevant input variables